jostmey/rwa/README.md

 Because the RWA can be computed as a running average, it does not need to be completely recomputed with each processing step.
 The numerator and denominator can be saved from the previous step.
 Consequently, the model scales like that of other RNN models such as the LSTM model.

 In each folder, the RWA model is evaluated on a different task.
 The performance of the RWA model is compared against a LSTM model.
-The RWA is found to train faster and/or generalize better on each task.
-See the above manuscript for additional details about each result.
+The RWA is found to train considerably faster on most tasks by at least a factor of five.
+As the sequences become longer, the RWA model scales even better.
+See the manuscript listed above for the details about each result.

 ## Download